cori/mu-extended-webhook/README.md

 Field names can only be approximated because of the way that Manuscript generates the storage field names for customer fields can't be reversed to actual field names.

-Place the url and token of your Manuscript site and the url of the final destination for the webhook data.
+Place the url and token of your Manuscript site and the url of the final destination for the webhook data in your .env file.